c-daly/next_site/posts/ai-as-search.md

 3. Select operators to reduce that difference
 4. Recursively apply until goal reached

 John McCarthy's **Lisp** (1958) provided the computational substrate for this vision.
 S-expressions naturally represented trees and graphs, enabling AI systems to manipulate symbolic structures as first-class objects.
-Logic programming languages like Prolog extended this, treating computation itself as theorem proving—a search through logical deductions.
+Logic programming languages like Prolog extended this, treating computation itself as theorem proving, a search through logical deductions.

 ### Search Algorithms: From Brute Force to Heuristics